 Lastly, and the least important consideration, is whether you want to get fins in a specific color.
 Color or patterns on the fins have no impact at all on the quality of the fin.
 However, if you have a specific color scheme going then you might not want to disrupt your colors of your wet suit, etc. with fins that don’t match at all.

 In the end you will have to find out for yourself what style of diving you perform, in what surroundings you dive and how often you dive.
 It makes sense to have your own gear no matter what.
-As long as you don't specialize into specific types of diving you might simply go for fins that work in a variety of conditions.
+If you don’t specialize into specific types of diving, you might simply go for fins that work in a variety of conditions.

-When we reviewed our picks that we made in the later half of 2017 we came to the conclusion that since then really nothing much has changed.
+When we reviewed our picks that we made in the latter half of 2017 we concluded that since then really nothing much has changed.
 There were no new fins that would have been better than the ones we have picked above so we decided that we leave the list the same and keep an eye out for new introductions.
-When and if we find new noteworthy scuba diving fins that make the list then we'll update the post so you know for sure to have the up-to-date selection available!
+When and if we find new noteworthy scuba diving fins that make the list then we’ll update the post, so you know for sure to have the up-to-date selection available!

 Scuba dive fins are an essential piece in the puzzle of getting all your dive gear.
 They are essential pieces of equipment whether you scuba dive, snorkel or free dive.
 For all three sports you need fins to propel yourself through the water.